gitmylo/sd-webui-riffusion-outpaint/readme.md

   * Sampling steps: >16 recommended for Euler a (This is the minimum it will generate good results at)
 * Script settings:
   * Img2Img masked content: Original (You can play with the other options, but Original works the best)
-  * Length: 2 (this will generate a 10 second clip (as `5 * 2 == 10`) when using 512x512 resolution)
+  * Length: 2 (this will generate a 10-second clip (as `5 * 2 == 10`) when using 512x512 resolution)
   * Fast mode (faster generation):
-    * Expand amount: 2 (2 means it will inpaint at original width*2, note: higher values use more VRAM and are not always better.)
+    * Expand amount: 1 (1 means it will inpaint at original width*(keep amount + 1), note: higher values use more VRAM and are not always better.)
     * Keep amount (memory): 1 (1 means it will keep the same width as the starter image for outpainting.
-Setting this higher than Expand amount is not allowed.
-Recommended to be about half of Expand amount)
+    Recommended to be the same as Expand amount)
   * Precision mode (smaller chunks):
-    * Expand amount: 1 (1 means it will inpaint at original width, note: higher values use more VRAM and are not always better.)
+    * Expand amount: 0.5 (0.5 means it will inpaint at original width*(keep amount + 0.5), note: higher values use more VRAM and are not always better.)
     * Keep amount (memory): 0.5 (0.5 means it will keep the last half of the starting image for outpainting.
-Setting this higher than Expand amount is not allowed.
 Recommended to be about half of Expand amount)

 ## How does it work?
 1. Generate the initial image.